vladignatyev/base64tool/site/_blocks/home-why-6.md

 ---
-title: Low maintenance
+title: Unlimited
 ---

-There are no constant plugin or software updates required to keep your site up-to-date and secure.
+MIT license enables you to modify and republish this tool freely.